org-rs/org-rs/README.md

 - [teaser](https://github.com/novoid/org-mode-workshop/blob/master/featureshow/org-mode-teaser.org)

-## Footnote

-1. Some attempts were made to formalize the syntax.
+[^1]: Some attempts were made to formalize the syntax.
 This project uses them as supplementary materials.
 See [contribution guide](doc/CONTRIBUTING.org) for details.